-Implemented August 2008, Amendment 30A addresses the overfishing and overfished status of Gray Triggerfish and Greater Amberjack.
+Amendment 30A addresses the overfishing and overfished status of gray triggerfish and greater amberjack.

 The amendment proposes to reduce the harvest of both greater amberjack and gray triggerfish in order to end overfishing and rebuild the stocks.
 The amendment also proposes to adjust the allocation of gray triggerfish and greater amberjack catches between recreational and commercial fisheries and set management thresholds and targets to comply with the Sustainable Fisheries Act (SFA) for gray triggerfish.

-Amendment 29 was approved by the Council in January, 2009 and established an individual fishing quota (IFQ) system for the commercial grouper and tilefish fishery, which began January 1, 2010.
+Amendment 29 established an individual fishing quota (IFQ) system for the commercial grouper and tilefish fishery, which began January 1, 2010.

-Amendment 27/14 was implemented in February, 2008, and addresses overfishing and bycatch issues in both the red snapper directed fishery and the shrimp fishery.
+Amendment 27/14 addresses overfishing and bycatch issues in both the red snapper directed fishery and the shrimp fishery.
 The amendment sets total allowable catch (TAC) at 5.0 mp between 2008 and 2020.
 The commercial sector will receive a quota of 2.55 mp, with the remaining quota of 2.45 mp going to the recreational sector.
-The amendment also reduces the commercial size limit to 13”, reduces the recreational bag limit to two fish, eliminates a bag limit for captain and crew aboard a for-hire vessel, and sets the recreational fishing season from June 1 – September 30.
+The amendment also reduces the commercial size limit to 13”, reduces the recreational bag limit to two fish, sets the bag limit for captain and crew aboard a for-hire vessel at zero, and sets the recreational fishing season from June 1 – September 30.
 In addition, all commercial and recreational reef fish fisheries will be required to use non-stainless steel circle hooks when using natural baits, as well as venting tools and dehooking devices.

 For the shrimp fishery, the amendment establishes a target reduction goal for juvenile red snapper mortality of 74% less than the benchmark years of 2001-2003, reducing that target goal to 67% beginning in 2011, eventually reducing the target to 60% by 2032.
 If necessary, a seasonal closure in the shrimp fishery will occur in conjunction with the annual Texas closure (which begins on or about May 15).
 The need for a closure will be determined by an annual evaluation by the NMFS Regional Administrator.